UCF/CM-WP-Plugin-Template/CONTRIBUTING.md

 Add a descriptive, understandable title and details about the bug in the description field, following the template provided.
 Please try to be as detailed as possible in your report.
 What steps will reproduce the issue?
 What browser(s) and OS experience the problem?
 Do other browsers show the bug differently?
 What would you expect to be the outcome?
 All of the information you provide will help us quickly evaluate and fix the issue.

+If you have a live example of the bug available somewhere public, please include a link in the bug report.
+If you're not comfortable including the URL in the Github issue (e.g. it points to a development environment), you can make a note of it in the report (e.g. "see Slack for example URL"), then share the URL in the [#prj-{{My-Theme}} Slack channel](https://ucf-wp.slack.com/messages/prj-{{My-Theme}}/).

 ## Feature requests

-We welcome new feature requests; however, before submitting a new request, think carefully about if the proposed feature aligns with the [goals of the project](https://github.com/UCF/{{My-Theme}}/wiki/#Project-goals) and with [UCF's brand](https://www.ucf.edu/brand/).
+We welcome new feature requests from developers across campus.
+Before submitting a new request, think carefully about if the proposed feature aligns with the [goals of the project](https://github.com/UCF/{{My-Theme}}/wiki/#Project-goals) and with [UCF's brand](https://www.ucf.edu/brand/).
 We strongly encourage the discussion of new feature ideas in the [ucf-wp Slack workspace](https://ucf-wp.slack.com/).

 Please provide as much detail and context as possible to justify the inclusion of your idea in the theme.
 We reserve the right to deny feature requests when they don't align with the project's goals, or if said feature is already accomplishable with existing utilities/components.